rpuch/pulsar-reactive-client/README.md

 ## Missing features, coming soon ##

  * Support for reactive `Consumer` interface variation (with ability to acknowledge messages on accept)
+ * Support for fast message publishing, batches and chunked messages
  * Support for transactions
  * Addition of support for `RxJava` and alternatives Reactive Streams implementations (like Mutiny) is under consideration